Freedom in the World

 Moroccan and Polisario forces engaged in a low-intensity armed conflict until the United Nations brokered a ceasefire in 1991.
-The agreement called for residents of Western Sahara to vote in a referendum on independence the following year, to be supervised by the newly established UN Mission for a Referendum in Western Sahara (MINURSO).
+The agreement called for residents of Western Sahara to vote in a referendum on independence the following year, to be supervised by the newly established UN Mission for the Referendum in Western Sahara (MINURSO).
 However, the vote never took place, with the two sides failing to agree on voter eligibility.

 In 2004, the Polisario Front accepted a UN Security Council plan that called for up to five years of autonomy followed by a referendum on the territory’s status.
-However, Morocco rejected the plan, as it could lead to independence, and in 2007 offered its own autonomy plan.
+However, Morocco rejected the plan, fearing it could lead to independence, and in 2007 offered its own autonomy plan.